luispilarh/tamCrm/Readme.md

 - [docker-compose](https://docs.docker.com/compose/install/)
 ## Quick start

-For to test it, you have to follow simple steps:
+To test it, you have to follow simple steps:
 - Check out the project

        git clone https://github.com/luispih/tamCrm.git